mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 ![Data Connectors iot](./images/iot-data-connectors.png 'Data Connectors iot')

 Review the instructions and click the “Connect” button to connect Azure Defender for IoT to Sentinel.
+If the connection continues to fail, this will most likely be due to the user not having the "Contributor" permissions and you may have missed the access step in the prerequisites.

 ![Sentinel Connect](./images/Sentinel-Connect.png 'Sentinel Connect')